 In the summer of 2017, we added meat chickens to our Farm.
 Our meat chickens are raised entirely on pasture, with shelter from inclement weather, but with the ability to walk around in a safe pasture setting and do all the things that chickens naturally do to forage for bugs and grubs.
 Like our egg laying hens, our meat chickens are fed a non- GMO diet of scratch grains and crumble supplemented with vegetable garden scraps.

-Apprentice at Healing Springs Farm are involved in all farm activities, including animal management, husbandry, butchering, fencing, pasture management, garden management, agri-tourism as well as cabin renovations and building projects.
-They work with us in the field and on the farm, four to five days a week.
+Apprentice at Healing Springs Farm are involved in all farm activities, including animal management, husbandry, fencing, pasture management, garden management, agri-tourism as well as cabin renovations and building projects.
+They work with us on the farm, and at the cabins four to five days a week.

 Apprentices are housed in a private room or cabin with a shared bathroom.
 We provide 3 full meals a day plus snacks, 7 days a week.
 Meals are prepared using meats and produce from the farm as much as possible.

 We expect our apprentices to learn through working.
-We are happy to teach / share ieverything that we know and have learned about farming and agri-tourism.
+We are happy to teach / share ieverything that we know and have learned about farming, construction and agri-tourism.
 Our apprentice program is ideal for someone who wants to have their own farm in the future.
 If you are interested in our apprenticeship program, we ask that you be interested in farming, have the ability to work consistently on repetitive tasks, be in good physical and mental shape, enjoy physical labor and have a positive attitude.
 We encourage you to schedule a farm visit if you are interested in the program.
-Just drop us a note or give us a call to schedule!
+Just drop us a note or give us a call to schedule a visit!